asuzuki-asuzuki/Ad-SpatialAnalysis_2024/PhenoCycler/README.md

 The following R packages are required.
 1. Seurat (v5.1.0)

+It generally takes only several tens of minutes for installlation of these tools and packages.
+For conducting analyses, it usually takes short time (up to several hours).
+Memory requirements depend on the data size.

 ## Analysis
 ### Cell segmentation
 1. A QPTIFF file (output file of PhenoCycler) is open by QuPath (version 0.3.2).